 Alternatively, make basil tea by adding ½ ounce dried basil leaves to 1-pint (0.57 liters) boiling water, cover and let simmer.
 After a few minutes, take off the flame and allow to cool.
 Dip in a clean washcloth and apply over itchy patches.

 8. Some Common Sense

 - Avoid scratching at all costs.
 It only interrupts healing and increases exposure to dirt and harmful bacteria by tearing up the skin.

 - Drink lots of water for an inside-out cleanse, as adequate hydration keeps the skin moist and dryness-free.

 - Wear loose cotton clothes to avoid irritating inflamed, itchy skin.

-You can also book an appointment with a top Dermatologist in Lahore, Karachi and Islamabad through oladoc.com, or call our helpline at 042-3890-0939 for assistance to find the RIGHT Doctor for your dermal concerns.
+If these home remedies for itchy skin didn’t work, then you can also book an appointment with a top Dermatologist in Rawalpindi, Karachi and Islamabad through oladoc.com, or call our helpline at 042-3890-0939 for assistance to find the RIGHT Doctor for your dermal concerns.